Knee sprains may be caused by:

 - Ice—Apply ice or a cold pack to the knee to reduce pain and swelling.

-- Compression—Wrap your knee in an elastic bandageto limit swelling and provide support.
+- Compression—Wrap your knee in an elastic bandageto limit swelling.

 - Elevation—Keep the injured knee raised above the level of your heart.
 This will help drain fluid and reduce swelling.